simonmichael/hledger/doc/SPEC-holdings.md

   `1y3m`, and/or a long/short-term capital gains indicator could be added.)
 - Rows with no known market price show blank Price, Value and Gain, rather than pretending the gain is zero.
+- Amounts are displayed normalised to their commodity's display precision (unlike lot names, which can show more precision).
 - The totals row shows only the commodity-independent columns:
   Cost, Value, Gain.
 - Possible future columns: portfolio weight %, realised gain, XIRR.